 Reduction or Clawback of Awards.
-Within the time period specified in the 2019 Plan, the plan administrators may decide that the number of shares subject to any award be reduced, that the participant must transfer to or to the order of the Company a number of shares equal or less than the number of shares issued or transferred to such participant pursuant to the award, or that the award be otherwise limited or paid back to the Company, if certain events occur.
+Within the time period specified in the 2019 Plan and the 2019 Scheme, the plan administrators may decide that the number of shares subject to any award be reduced, that the participant must transfer to or to the order of the Company a number of shares equal or less than the number of shares issued or transferred to such participant pursuant to the award, or that the award be otherwise limited or paid back to the Company, if certain events occur.
 Such events include but are not limited to, that the participant has engaged in financial misstatement, that the participant breaches any non-competition covenant, and that the participant's behavior has resulted in material reputational damage to the Company or its related entities as determined by the plan administrators.

-Amendment of the 2019 Plan.
-The plan administrators may in its sole discretion at any time amend the 2019 Plan in any way, including any performance condition or other terms of an award granted.
+Amendment of the 2019 Plan and the 2019 Scheme.
+The plan administrators may in its sole discretion at any time amend the 2019 Plan and the 2019 Scheme in any way, including any performance condition or other terms of an award granted.

-Termination of the 2019 Plan.
-The 2019 Plan will terminate on the tenth anniversary of our listing on [Nasdaq] or any earlier date as the plan administrators may determine.
+Termination of the 2019 Plan and the 2019 Scheme.
+The 2019 Plan and the 2019 Scheme will terminate on the tenth anniversary of our listing on Nasdaq or any earlier date as the plan administrators may determine.
 No additional awards may be granted after termination.

 The following table summarizes, as of the date of this prospectus, the number of ordinary shares under outstanding options, restricted shares and RSUs that we granted to our directors and executive officers under the 2019 Plan which replaced the 2017 Plan and the 2018 Plan.
+We have not granted any awards under 2019 Scheme.

-Name Cost Ordinary Shares Underlying Equity Awards Granted Exercise Price (US\$/Share) Date of Grant Date of Expiration
+Ordinary Shares Underlying Equity Awards Exercise Price

+Name Granted (US\$/Share) Date of Grant Date of Expiration

 Executive Officers

 Sizhen Wang

 Hai Yan, Ph.D./M.D.

 Yuchen Jiao, Ph.D./M.D.
+3,259,000 0.03 October 14, 2019 October 14, 2029

 Evan Ce Xu March 31, 2018 March 31, 2028

 Kevin Ying Hong 2,536,000 0.03 June 15, 2018 June 15, 2028

+Yun-Fu Hu

 Non-Executive Directors

 Weiwu He, Ph.D.

 Xia Wu

+Weidong Liu

+Dian Kang

+Webster Cavenee July 1, 2018 July 1, 2028

+Wing Kee Lau

-All directors and executive officers as a group 6,084,000 0.03 Various dates from March 31, 2018 to June 15, 2018 Various dates from March 31, 2028 to June 15, 2028
+All directors and executive officers as a group 9,489,030 0.03 Various dates from March 31, 2018 to October 14, 2019 Various dates from March 31, 2028 to October 14, 2029

-As of the date of this prospectus, our award holders other than our senior management as a group held awards to purchase 11,278,220 ordinary shares, with an exercise price of US\$0.03 per share under the 2019 Plan.
+As of the date of this prospectus, our award holders other than our senior management as a group held awards to purchase 13,781,290 ordinary shares, with an exercise price of US\$0.03 per share under the 2019 Plan.